 Assessment for tuberculosis at the follow-up examination

 On clinic attendance, study doctors conducted an interview to ask about any TB diagnosis since the baseline examination and any current TB symptoms.
 For participants who reported being already diagnosed with TB, the date and site of diagnosis, and outcome of the treatment was ascertained from the participant and confirmed, where possible, through the relevant TB clinic and laboratory.
 All participants were asked to have a chest x-ray that was read by a radiologist independent of the study.
 Any participant who reported a cough of any duration was asked to provide two sputum samples (morning-spot) for AFB smear and M. tuberculosis culture testing.
 The screening, laboratory and x-ray results of all participants were reviewed by the study doctor and classified into the same categories as at baseline.
+Any participant found to have TB disease was referred to the relevant TB clinic for treatment according to the National TB Programme guidelines.

 Data analysis and statistics